theseus-os/theseus-os.github.io/README.md

 ---
 layout: post
 title: Title of the blog post.
-author: Blog post author(s).
+author: FirstName LastName <AuthorURL>
-release: true if it's a post about a formal release of Theseus; false otherwise.
+release: `true` if it's a post about a formal release of Theseus; `false` otherwise.
 ---
 ```

+If an author doesn't have or isn't willing to provide a URL, simply use `<#>`.

 ### License